PhilipYip1988/python-tutorials/002_markdown/readme.md

 ![img_010](./images/img_010.png)

 Only Office Desktop Editors seems to work well, with the exception of Column Vectors and Matrices due to some limitations in MathJaxs rendering.
-A column vector comes out as ```[\matrix{a\\b\\c}]``` and does not render properly.
+A Column Vector comes out as ```[\matrix{a\\b\\c}]``` and does not render properly.
 To render properly modifications need to be made to the prefix and suffix and spacing needs to be added, see below for more details.

-Microsoft Word also has an Equation Editor with a similar user interface that seems to work well.
-A column vector comes out as ```\left[\begin{matrix}a\\b\\c\\\end{matrix}\right]``` but spacing needs to be added for MathJax to render it.
-Similar changes need to be made to a matrix, see below for more details.
-Also the ```\funcapply``` prefix does not render properly and should be removed as a prefix from trigonmetric functions.
+Microsoft Word also has an Equation Editor with a similar user interface.
+Once again Column Vectors and Matrices don't render correctly although the output is closer to what MathJaxs accepts.
+A Column Vector comes out as ```\left[\begin{matrix}a\\b\\c\\\end{matrix}\right]``` but spacing needs to be added for MathJax to render it.
+Similar changes need to be made to a matrix.
+The LaTeX output for many trigonmetic functions has a ```\funcapply``` prefix that does not render properly and should be removed.

 ### Reserved Symbols (MathJax)